jcheern/starter-hugo-academic/content/home/teaching.md

 *  "Great teacher.
 Managed an asynchronous lecture well.
 Assignments were well developed and feedback was helpful."

 *  "The instructor covered the topics thoroughly and explained them very well.
 Also easy to reach and flexible."

+## Additional Instruction

+* August 2020
+    * Head Instructor - Incoming PhD Cohort Math Camp
+    * Developed curriculum and lectured for one week course for incoming PhD students.
+Materials ranged from review of algebra and calculus to basics of regression analysis and causal inference to an introduction to statistical processing and reference management software.
+* August 2019
+    * Head Instructor - Incoming PhD Cohort Math Camp